 What is Asperger’s Syndrome?

 Hans Asperger was an Austrian pediatrician who first noticed and described a condition in children who had difficulty conducting themselves socially.
 He called this “autistic psychopathy” in 1944.
-In 1981, an English doctor named Lorna Wing did a study of children with similar symptoms and referred to the disease as Asperger’s syndrome.
-It is also simply called Asperger’s or Asperger’s disorder.
+In 1981, an English doctor named Lorna Wing studied children with similar symptoms and referred to the disease as Asperger’s syndrome.
+It is also called Asperger’s or Asperger’s disorder.
 It is a developmental disorder found in children who have trouble effectively socializing with other people.

 Qualifying for Long Term Disability